shaggyrogers/dotfiles/README.md

 Configuration files for everything I use frequently.

-If I've included your work without attribution, the wrong license or any other issues, let me know.
+Let me know if I've included your work without attribution, the wrong license etc.